Shinigami81/Python-Projects/README.md

 - [External Contributor](https://github.com/ParzivalHack): They provided valuable assistance in finding solutions and exploring alternative ways to overcome the challenges we encountered along the journey.

+- 🌟 Special Thanks to Tommaso Bona 🌟

+I am incredibly grateful to Tommaso Bona for his invaluable support and guidance throughout the development of my Python script, スカウトくん (SUKAUTO-KUN).py.
+His expertise in Python and his generous assistance have been pivotal in shaping this project.

+Tommaso's mentorship and dedication to helping others have been a true inspiration on my journey as a developer.
+His insights and encouragement have empowered me to overcome challenges and explore new possibilities, resulting in a more robust and efficient script.

+I feel privileged to have collaborated with someone as talented and supportive as Tommaso.
+His passion for programming shines through in every interaction, and I cannot thank him enough for his contributions.